gabrielesala/meccanismo_di_spinta/README.md

 #### Parameters:
 * Dm : Crank Diameter
 * Lm : Crank length
+* Lp : Length of the piston
-* Lp : Length of the chassis
+* Lb : Length of the chassis
 * Hp : Width of the piston
 * α : Crank's rotation angle